 Note: I also recommend the Mac Paint Pot further below, it’s another a go-to staple.

 My go-to brow pencil is the cheap and cheerful L.A.
 Girl Slim Shady Brow Pencil.
 The formula has the perfect level of hardness and waxiness, but smooth enough for fast application.
 The spoolie on the end is a great too.

 Quick tip: a cool-toned brow pencil makes the lips fuller if you draw the teeniest tiniest trace of it onto the outer edge of the lower lip and blend it in before applying your lip colour.

-The Bobbi Brown Long-Wear Waterproof Liner is great for getting a rich, inky colour along the lash line, and for tightlining the eyes with smudge-proof colour (tear-proof and vow-proof, too!).
+The Bobbi Brown Perfectly Defined Gel Eyeliner is great for getting a rich, inky color along the lash line, and for tightlining the eyes with smudge-proof color (tear-proof and vow-proof, too!).
 However, it’s not designed for smudging.

 For smudgy liner you can always use a matte black or brown eye shadow and a stiff brush.
 A cheap-but-great kohl liner is the Rimmel London Scandaleyes Waterproof Kohl Kajal Eyeliner .